lamastex/spark-trend-calculus/README.md

 How to cite this work:

-- Antoine Amend, Johannes Graner and Razeesh Sainudiin (2020-2021).
+- Antoine Amend, Johannes Graner and Raazesh Sainudiin (2020-2021).
 A Scalable Library for Trader-Perceived Financial Events in an Inter-valued Time Series for a Trend-Calculus. https://github.com/lamastex/spark-trend-calculus/

 Many thanks to Andrew Morgan and Antoine Amend.
 The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.